 Differences between fixed and adjustable rate loans

-A fixed-rate loan features a fixed payment amount for the entire duration of the mortgage.
-Your property taxes may go up (or rarely, down), and your insurance rates might vary as well.
-For the most part monthly payments on a fixed-rate loan will be very stable.
+With a fixed-rate loan, your monthly payment never changes for the entire duration of the mortgage.
+The longer you pay, the more of your payment goes toward principal.
+Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
+But generally payments for a fixed-rate mortgage will increase very little.

 You can choose a fixed-rate loan to lock in a low interest rate.
-People select fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call Baywide Funding Corporation at 650 428 0234 to learn more.
+Borrowers choose these types of loans when interest rates are low and they wish to lock in at the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
+Call Baywide Funding Corporation at 650 428 0234 for details.

-ARMs usually start at a very low rate that may increase as the loan ages.
-You've probably heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are best for people who expect to move in three or five years.
-These types of adjustable rate loans benefit people who plan to move before the loan adjusts.
+ARMs usually start out at a very low rate that usually increases as the loan ages.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a number of years (3 or 5), then adjust.
+Loans like this are best for people who anticipate moving in three or five years.
+These types of adjustable rate loans most benefit people who plan to move before the loan adjusts.

 Most borrowers who choose ARMs choose them because they want to get lower introductory rates and do not plan to stay in the home for any longer than this introductory low-rate period.
 ARMs can be risky if property values go down and borrowers are unable to sell or refinance their loan.